What Founders Need to Know About Building Management Teams Before It’s Too Late

-At RockMeIt, for instance, they wanted to bring on their first marketing leader and thought they wanted someone who was great at paid user acquisition, someone who understood virality, someone who had done historically well with PR, and someone who had a track record of building long-term brands.
+At RockMelt, for instance, they wanted to bring on their first marketing leader and thought they wanted someone who was great at paid user acquisition, someone who understood virality, someone who had done historically well with PR, and someone who had a track record of building long-term brands.
 The problem is that nobody is great at all four of those things.
 That person doesn’t exist — or if they do, there is probably only a few of them and the chance of recruiting them is almost zero.
 Instead, you should hire for strength in a couple of areas that matter most to your business right now, someone who’s world-class in the area that’s most impactful for you.
 You want to avoid bringing on someone who’s merely good at everything.
 The goal in hiring is always world-class, not good.

-Founders tend to want to hire the ideal candidate who will help the business today, tomorrow and years down the road.
-Hire for the short term.
-Short-term means about twelve months because that’s all the visibility you have with a startup.
+When you search for people, consider what your short-term needs are and forget what you’re going to need two years from now.
+"Short-term means about twelve months because that’s all the visibility you have with a startup.
 After twelve months the person may scale, your business may change, you may have to hire over them, you may have to replace them... but those are all facts of life.
-You’re not going to get to twelve months if you don’t do that.
+You’re not going to get to twelve months if you don’t do that."

 Figuring out the two key strengths this person requires and the timeframe you need them to execute within is difficult — much easier said than done.
 Both your board and team will have opinions on this.
 Ultimately, you have to decide what it is and what it isn’t that you’re looking for and get that communication to everybody who’s going to be on the hiring team.
 This is where you have to have the conviction to overrule everyone.

-Once you’re clear on what your 1 to 3 key attributes are in a management team candidate, go and find world-class in whatever those areas are and ignore everything else.
-Every single person Bill, Mark, Steve and Larry added to their management teams raised the bar — they were literally better in their domain than everybody else on their respective domains on the team.
+Once you’re clear on what your one to three key attributes are in a management team candidate, go and find world-class in whatever those areas are and ignore everything else Every single person Bill, Mark, Steve and Larry added to their management teams raised the bar — they were literally better in their domain than everybody else on their respective domains on the team.

 Vishria experienced this firsthand when he brought on a new head of Business Development some six months ago (at the time of this talk).
-In the first 1:1 with Vishria’s engineering Engineer Director he said, “I realize I have to step up my game now.”
+In the first 1:1 with Vishria’s Engineer Director he said, “I realize I have to step up my game now.”
 You need every new hire on your management team to push the entire team.
 That’s when you know you got it right.

-- Start building your leadership team today
+- Start building your leadership team today.

-- Seek out experts in a given domain that you’re not an expert in and let them guide you through the hiring process
+- Seek out experts in a given domain that you’re not an expert in and let them guide you through the hiring process.

-- Focus on the short term — hire someone that’s perfect for the role for the next 12 months
+- Focus on the short term — hire someone that’s perfect for the role for the next 12 months.

-- Hire people that will raise the bar — so they’re better in their domain than each prior member of the team was in his or hers
+- Hire people that will raise the bar — so they’re better in their domain than each prior member of the team was in his or hers.